technofocus-pte/aoaiprv/Use case 10- Build and deploy a question and answer copilot with prompt flow in Azure AI Studio/Usecase10-  Build and deploy a question and answer copilot with prompt flow in Azure AI Studio.md

     > **Note**: Some users are finding newly created indexes unavailable right away.
 Refreshing the browser usually helps, but if you’re still experiencing the issue where it can’t find the index you may need to wait until the index is recognized.

-6. After the index has been added and the chat session has restarted, resubmit the prompt +++Where can I stay in New York?+++
+6. After the index has been added and the chat session has restarted, resubmit the prompt !!Where can I stay in New York?!!

     ![](./media/image38.png)